lainaselly/Laina_Projet_droneinParis/README.md

-# Unmanned drone simulation – Paris
+# Unmanned drone simulation in Paris

 ## Project description
 This project is a Unity simulation of an unmanned drone flying over Paris.